 Physical Sensations Associated with Anxiety

-Anxiety often manifests itself in physical sensations which vary from person to person and may range from mild to severe.
-Below is a list of common physical manifestations of Anxiety.
+Anxiety often manifests itself in physical sensations that vary from person to person and may range from mild to severe.
+Below is a list of common physical manifestations of anxiety.
 Note any that you may encounter as an indicator that you are experiencing anxiety (either acute or chronic).

 - Abdominal Pain